 How To Treat Horse Skin Infections with Banixx

 What is a skin infection on a horse?
-Skin infections may be fungal or bacterial; the fungus or bacteria invade the animal’s skin through a cut, scrape or even an insect bite and if left untreated, the infection continues to grow.
-Some skin infections are mild irritations while others can cause lameness, especially if the infection is around the horse’s ankles.
-Such mild irritations may often be resolved with a tissue-friendly topical such as Banixx Horse & Pet care while more serious ones may need antibiotics to kick the healing into gear.
-It’s always a good idea to involve your veterinarian if you are in any doubt as to the severity of the infection, or, alternatively, if you do not see good progress after 48 hours of topical treatment.
+Skin infections may be fungal or bacterial.
+The fungus or bacteria invade the animal’s skin through a cut, scrape or even an insect bite, if left untreated, the infection continues to grow.
+Some skin infections grow to be mild irritations while others grow exponentially and can even cause lameness, especially if the infection is around the horse’s ankles.
+Such mild irritations may often be resolved with a tissue-friendly topical such as Banixx Horse & Pet Care while more serious ones may need antibiotics, in addition, to kick the healing into gear.
+It’s always a good idea to involve your veterinarian if you are in any doubt as to the severity of the infection or if you do not see good progress after 48 hours of topical treatment.

 How to treat a skin infection on a horse?
-Banixx is highly effective in the treatment of skin infections in horses due to dermatophilosis (rain rot, rain scald, rain sores, mud fever), dermatophytosis (ringworm), and pastern dermatitis (greasy heel, scratches, mud fever, cracked heels).
-A twice daily application of Banixx will yield results in record time – generally 3-4 days.
-Re-growth of hair takes a while, of course, so requires a little patience.
-Banixx is well tolerated by your horse because it has no clinical odor and it does not sting.
-When treating your horse’s or pet’s skin condition, it’s a good idea to discover the cause of the skin condition/infection and identify how to avoid a recurrence of that particular issue to assure a future healthy skin, coat, and horse.
+Banixx is the treatment of choice for equine skin infections that are due to dermatophilosis (rain rot, rain scald, rain sores, mud fever), dermatophytosis (ringworm), and pastern dermatitis (greasy heel, scratches, mud fever, cracked heels) and Culicoides hypersensitivity (sweet itch).
+Banixx is well tolerated by your horse because, unlike many other wound care products, it has no clinical odor and it does not sting, so there’s nothing to cause further angst for your equine companion.
+Believe me!
+These attributes are winners when treating your horse!
+A twice daily application of Banixx spray will yield results in record time – generally 3-4 days.
+Re-growth of hair takes a while, of course, so requires a little more patience.
+When treating your horse’s skin condition, it’s a good idea to try and discover the cause of the skin condition/infection and identify how to avoid a recurrence to assure a future healthy skin, coat, and horse.